mygearstationcom/Powerball-and-Megamillion-Predictor/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Click on the new sheet and save as megamillions.csv<br>

 # What did I accomplish or failed to accomplish?
 I was attempting to use the historical data from the csv files to predict upcoming combinations that were likely based on the previous occurances of those numbers.
 I have not totally been convinced that my objective is being accomplished.I will revisit.
-AI suggest that I should use a pivot table in my favorite spreadshhet program.<br>
+AI suggest that I should use a pivot table in my favorite spreadsheet program.<br>
 Yeah, even AI keeps harping on the bad choice to even buy tickets and the RANDOMNESS of the draw so any predition is futile.<br>
 BUT - IT's FUN to try!!!.<br>
 Here's a quote from an AI :<br>